estallio/nuxt-i18n-starter/README.md

 - 100.000 bounded functions a day for Cloudflare Workers
 - 5GB for unbounded functions (CPU time >10ms)
 - 30 scripts/domain
+- static files/storage of max.
+20.000 files and max.
+25MB/file

 ### Redirection
 Cloudflare has 2 options for redirecting and enforcing HTTPS everywhere und SSL/TLS and EDGE certificates like [here](https://blog.cloudflare.com/how-to-make-your-site-https-only/) and at the bottom is a option for rewriting images etc. also.